 Learn To Cultivate Deep Awareness – The Gateway To Unlimited Love, Peace & Bliss

 Mindfulness is much more than a technique.
 It’s a complete lifestyle.
-You can practice mindfulness any time of the day, and even multiple times during a day.
+You can practice mindfulness any time of the day and even multiple times during the day.

 It not only allows you to be self-aware yourself but also helps you manage your emotions and other people’s emotions.

 Mindfulness meditation is a practice that can greatly benefit us when it comes to dealing with our emotions.
 Meditation is all about directing your awareness inwards and observe what’s going on.

 The veil of ignorance makes us suffer in life.
 Meditation removes that veil and helps us to understand who we really are.
 Just devoting 10 minutes of your time every day to meditation is enough to get started.

 I can go on about mindfulness and meditation, but I don’t want to make this post too long.